 Day 5: From Cape Town to Hermanus

-On the fifth day of our South Africa trip, we left Cape Town and drove toward Hermanus, also known as the whale watching town at the Western Cape.
-We’d spend two nights there, but not before making a few stops along the way.
+We left Cape Town on day 5; next on our South Africa road trip itinerary was Hermanus, also known as the whale watching town in the Western Cape.
+We'd spend two nights there, but not before making a few stops along the way.

-Our first stop was Gordon’s Bay, a coastal town practically opposite from Simon’s Town should you cross False Bay by boat.
-We’d already done that when we went whale spotting, so this time we kept our feet on the shore (and the rest of our bodies too, obviously).
+The first stop on our road trip in South Africa was Gordon's Bay, a coastal town practically opposite from Simon's Town should you cross False Bay by boat.
+We'd already done that when we went whale watching, so this time we kept our feet on the shore (and the rest of our bodies too, obviously).

-You can park your car at the total Western End of Beach Road, like we did, and then walk past the Yacht Club, over the hill along the road to get to the coastal path.
-It’s a small walkway between some trees and green that leads to the main beach of Gordon’s Bay.
+You can park your car at the total Western End of Beach Road, as we did, and then walk past the Yacht Club, over the hill along the road to get to the coastal path.
+It's a small walkway between some trees and green that leads to main part of Gordon's Bay.

 You can just walk to the end of the beach and back or stop and rest for a bit, though I recommend going on if you want to do all the things we did that day.